RS-DAT/JupyterDockerSpawnerOnSRC/README.md

 - SRC-CO
 - SRC-Ngnix
 - SRC-External plugin
-- `the JupyterDockerSpawnerOnSRC component `This is created in the previous step
+- the JupyterDockerSpawnerOnSRC component created in the previous step

 Note: When choosing the `Operating system` in the step `Cloud provider`, choose Ubuntu 20, because the latest version of Ubuntu does not support `iRODS` that is